ByteBandits/writeups/csaw-quals-2015/recon/alexander-taylor/chaitan94/README.md

 This question has a series of small tasks.

+### Task 1

-First, we are given link http://fuzyll.com/csaw2015/start which takes to part 1
+To start off, we're given the link http://fuzyll.com/csaw2015/start

 > Part 1 of ?: Oh, good, you can use HTTP!
 The next part is at /csaw2015/<the acronym for my universitys hacking club>.